There are currently many organizations migrating from previous versions of Microsoft Office to Microsoft Office 365 ProPlus.

 Press Add to create a new Deployment Type.

 Select Manually specify the development type information.
-Also make sure to select Script Installer above.
-If you have the default MSI option selected, it will impact selections you can later make.
+Make sure to select Script Installer above.
+If the default MSI option selected, it will impact selections you can later make.

 Give the Deployment Type a name and press Next.